MinhMXC/tp/docs/UserGuide.md

 NetWise helps you stay connected, organised, and intentional about your relationships.

 With NetWise, you can:
+* **Manage your connections seamlessly**: add, edit, or remove people as your network grows, and keep their details up to date so you always have an accurate picture of your social and professional circles.
 * **Organise your connections effortlessly** using ***tags***, so you can group people by shared contexts like “Project Teammates,” “Mentors,” or “Friends from CS2103.”
 * **Map out *relationships*** between people to understand how your network connects — whether it’s a classmate who knows your internship supervisor or a friend who introduced you to a recruiter.

 Designed with **tech-savvy students** in mind, NetWise combines the **power of the Command Line Interface (CLI)** with the **ease of a clean, compact Graphical User Interface (GUI)**.
 If you’re comfortable typing fast or